pitchmuc/aepp/docs/dataTypeManager.md

 ## Instantiation

-The SchemaManager is a class that can be instantiated with different parameters.
+The DataTypeManager is a class that can be instantiated with different parameters.
 Arguments:
 * dataType : OPTIONAL : Either a data type id ($id or altId) or the data type dictionary itself.
     If dataType Id is passed, you need to provide the schemaAPI connection as well.